Jagadeka Veerudu Athiloka Sundari: Development

 Writer Srinivas Chakravati shared the idea of a story with Raghavendra Rao, where the daughter of Indra who comes to Earth loses her ring without which she cannot return to Indraloka.
 Raghavendra Rao liked the story and following a series of meetings and story discussion sessions with writer Yandamoori Veerendranath, Jandhyala, Satyanand and Crazy Mohan, developed it into a socio-fantasy drama.
 Chiranjeevi spent almost 25 days with the writing team.

-Initially, it was decided that the protagonist Raju goes to the moon in a rocket and meets goddess Indraja there.
-Since the barren surface of the moon would not be suitable for song picturization the idea was dropped.
+Initially, it was decided that the protagonist Raju would go to the Moon in a rocket and meet goddess Indraja there.
+Since the barren surface of the Moon would not be suitable for song picturization, the idea was dropped.
 Then Chiranjeevi suggested the backdrop of Manasarovar, where Indraja lands and Raju goes to bring the magical herb that would heal the injured leg of the little girl.
 It was liked by all and was immediately approved.

-Aswani Dutt recalls being fascinated by the socio-fantasy films made by the Vijaya Studios, especially Jagadeka Veeruni Katha (1961) which was an inspiration for him to produce this film.
+Aswani Dutt recalls being fascinated by the socio-fantasy films made by the Vijaya Studios, especially Jagadeka Veeruni Katha (1961), which was an inspiration for him to produce this film.

 Filming

 The film marked the first collaboration between frequent collaborators, Aswani Dutt and Chiranjeevi.
 A massive set was raised at Vijaya Vauhini Studios in Madras for the film, which producer Dutt claimed was "perhaps the biggest set ever for a Telugu film, after Prema Nagar."
-This is the third time Chiranjeevi and Sridevi paired in a film and also the first film to be broadcast as onscreen pair.
+This is the third time Chiranjeevi and Sridevi paired in onscreen.
 Three of the child actors in the film, Shalini, Richard Rishi, and Shamili are siblings in real life.

 The song "Abba nee Thiyyani Debba" was choreographed by Sundaram.
 Cinematographer Ajay Vincent used polythene sheets smeared with vaseline to replicate the snow-filled hills of Manasarovar for the song "Andhaalalo Mahodayam".
 Chiranjeevi shot the song "Dhinakkuthaa Kasakkuro" despite suffering from fever with a body temperature of 104 degrees Fahrenheit.
 He sponged his body with ice and completed the shoot, allowing Sridevi to fly abroad for another shoot.
 Amrish Puri dubbed for himself in Telugu for the role of the sorcerer, Mahadrashta.

 Music

 The soundtrack was composed by Ilaiyaraaja and all songs are written by Veturi.
-"Yamaho" was a remake from Ilaiyaraaja's own "Madurai Marikozhundhu" from the Tamil movie Enga Ooru Pattukaran (1987).
-The song "Abbanee Teeyani" went on to be reused in Hindi as "Dhak Dhak Karne Laga" in the film Beta (1992).
-The Music Rights of the film were acquired by Aditya Music.
+The song "Yamaho" is based on "Madurai Marikozhundhu" from the Tamil film Enga Ooru Pattukaran (1987).
+According to Chiranjeevi, Ilayaraja composed the song "Abbani Teeyani" within less than a day.
+The song "Abbanee Teeyani" went on to be reused in Hindi as Dhak Dhak Karne Laga in the film Beta (1992) and the tune of the same song was reused as "Kannathil Kannam Vaika" in the film Watchman Vadivel (1994).
+The music rights of the film were acquired by Aditya Music.
 The film's songs composed by Ilaiyaraaja were instant chartbusters.